ameliacode/DigitalSound_module2/README.md

 #### Minor issues
 issues | solutions
 ---|---
-IO library problems | Sometimes io library has a problem with reading wav files.
-You have to get rid of implicit metadata in a wav file.
+IO library problems | Not very often, io library has some problems with reading wav files.
+Before inputting the wav, you have to get rid of implicit metadata in wav files.
 Using [ffmpeg](www.ffmpeg.org) is one way.
 Unicode problems | Try adding "utf-8" when reading wav files

 ---